Zarawar5555/OpenCvLightControl/README.md

 OpenCV Finger Detection Light Control

 Overview
-A computer vision–based system that uses OpenCV to detect total fingers raised and turns on that amount of lights.This interactive project combines hand gesture recognition with real-time hardware control.
+A computer vision–based system that uses OpenCV to detect total fingers raised and turns on that corresponding light.This interactive project combines hand gesture recognition with real-time hardware control.

 Key Features
 Detects raised fingers using webcam and OpenCV